nidhaloff/b-rabbit/README.rst

 An abstract interface for RabbitMQ communication.

-RabbitMq Interface to make using RabbitMQ inside a SOA Project easier to implement and maintain. it should be easier to use and more abstracter, more consistent with no duplicate Code
+RabbitMq Interface to make using RabbitMQ inside a SOA Project easier to implement and maintain. it provides a high level API on top of rabbitpy to abstract the implementation of publish-subscribe and RPCs

-it use Multithreading to assign a single Thread to every Task it's very helpfull when working on a big Software oriented Project where every developer is implementing a Mircroservice
+The package is very useful for large SOA projects.
+It uses Multithreading to assign a single Thread to every Task.
+Take a look at the examples.

 * Free software: MIT license